MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-put-items-away-with-warehouse-put-aways.md

 At locations that are set up to use directed put-away and pick, the following settings are prerequisites for the procedure above:

 - A put-away template is set up.
-For more information, see [How to: Set Up Put-away Templates](warehouse-how-to-set-up-put-away-templates.md).
+For more information, see [Set Up Put-away Templates](warehouse-how-to-set-up-put-away-templates.md).
 - The weight, cubage, and special storage requirements of the item or stockkeeping unit are defined.
 For more information, see Gross Weight.
 - The capacity, bin type, and bin ranking of the bins.
 For more information, see Bin Ranking.